external-mirrors/android_translation_layer/doc/Build.md

 ```

 ### bionic_translation
-If you distro ships this already (e.g. `bionic_translation` on Alpine), you can just install the package and skip this step.
+If your distro ships this already (e.g. `bionic_translation` on Alpine), you can just install the package and skip this step.
 ```sh
 git clone https://gitlab.com/android_translation_layer/bionic_translation.git
 cd bionic_translation